ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime-2.md

 Time to test if this zero-downtime redeployment setup is working properly.

-Make a test change to your app on your dev machine (add a new feature, change some text, tweak a color, etc.---anything you'll easily notice), commit the change, then push the new version of your app to the server.
+Make a test change to your app on your dev machine (add a new feature, change some text, tweak a color, etc.---anything you'll easily notice), commit the change, then push the new version of your app to the server, just like in the [dev-side Git setup article]({{< relref "git-dev" >}})):

 ```bash
 # On your dev machine, push your app's main branch to the production server.